olamilekanadesoye/TradeZone_Analytics/README.md

 This project is a typical end-to-end data analytics project on an hypothetical e-commerce dataset covering:
 - Data Profiling - a rigorous examination of the tables in the dataset to identify cases of bad quality data
 - Data Cleaning - a process that transfroms substandard data to quality data for accurate analysis
-- Data Analysis - the final stage that involved drawing insights from data to make actionable recommendations
+- Data Analysis - the stage that involved drawing insights from data to make actionable recommendations
+- Data Visualisation (In progress) - the final stage to create a dashboard and visualize insights for easy understanding of    analyses and findings

 **Business Goal**: To gain insights about customer behaviors, sellers efficiecy and product productivity and help Head of Products and Head of Sales drive strategic plans and decsion making for 2025 business year.